emsloate/rank_support/README.md

 # rank_support
 Implementation of succinct rank support for CMSC858D.

 To compile, you will need the boost library for the dynamic_bitset class -  https://www.boost.org/.
-Luckily, for Mac users this is as simple as doing brew install boost.
+Luckily, for Mac users this is as simple as doing ```brew install boost```.